-Level I Prerequisites: DEN 102 and DEN 106 minimum grade "C" 30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours
+Level I Prerequisites: Admission to Dental Assisting Program 30 lecture, 90 lab, 0 clinical, 0 other, 120 total contact hours

 This course is designed to give dental assisting students theoretical knowledge of the uses and properties (chemical and physical) of the most commonly used dental materials.
 Students will gain laboratory and clinical experience in the manipulation, practical application, and safe use of common dental materials in accordance with OSHA guidelines.